 Marketo Sales Insight is an application that runs directly in your CRM.
-MSI effectively gives Sales a direct portal to Marketing’s analytics, with a range of features that allow Sales to better understand how leads and prospects respond to campaigns and engage with your brand.
+It effectively gives sales a direct portal to marketing’s analytics, with a range of features that allow sales to better understand how leads and prospects respond to campaigns and engage with your brand.

 Partners in growth

 The value of MSI is clear as day in the parts of your business where sales and marketing work as a well-oiled machine.
 That means: